stefanpietrusky/EDUMING_GAME_1_ARENA_SHOOTER_TEMPLATE/README.md

 - **Code:** Licensed under the **MIT License**.
 See `LICENSE`.
 - **Assets (art, audio, fonts, logo, example GIFs, etc.):** Licensed under **CC BY‑NC‑ND** (Attribution–NonCommercial–NoDerivatives).
 See `ASSETS_LICENSE`.
+- **Sound Effects:** Unless otherwise noted, sound effects originate from [ZapSplat](https://www.zapsplat.com/).
+If you use these SFX in your project or derivative works, you **must** include a visible reference to the site in your credits (e.g., “Sound effects by ZapSplat.com — https://www.zapsplat.com/”).

 > **Note:** You may use/modify the code freely under MIT, but the assets are **not** free for commercial use or redistribution/modification.
 Replace or remove any proprietary assets before publishing builds.